-The College maintains data from competency assessments for the duration of a registrant's registration plus five years after resignation.
+The College maintains decision from competency assessments for the duration of an occupational therapist's registration plus ten years after resignation.

 Request for Extension, Exemption or Accommodation

 Purpose

 This section describes the approach and process for extensions and exemptions from the annual requirements and/or competency assessment.
 For various reasons, occupational therapists may seek an extension of the time required to complete an element of the QA program or, in rare instances, may seek an exemption from completing an element of the QA program.